matthiasware/PeakFLOPS/Readme.md

 # FLOPS & How to maximize them theoretically and practically

-Contains code to reach the theoretical Peak FLOPS for the AVX2 instruction set on the following architectures:
+The peak performance of a CPU is often measured in __FLOPS(Flopating Point Operations per Second)__.
+Calculating the theoretical peak performance of a given CPU is often straightforward, but practically maximizing the performed FLOPS is much harder.
+Here we try to reach the theoretical peak performance practically for the AVX2 instruction set for the following intel architectures:

 Haswell - Broadwell - Skylake - Kaby Lake - Coffee Lake - Whiskey Lake - Amber Lake.

 #### Requirements